blynkkk/blynkkk.github.io/Troubleshooting.md

 * You're trying to connect to "WPA & WPA2 Enterprise" network (often used in offices), and your shield does not support this security method
 * Your WiFi network has a login page that requests entering an access token (often used in restaurants)
 * Your WiFi network security disallows connecting alien devices completely (MAC filtering, etc)
 * There is a firewall running.
-Default port for hardware connections is 8442.
+Default port for hardware connections is 80 (8080 on the Local Server).
 Make sure it's open.

 ## Delay